drew-whiteside/ar-forbes-field/README.md

 # ar-forbes-field
-Forbes Field augmented reality (AR) virtual tour
+An augmented reality (AR) guided tour app about Forbes Field.

+Final project for INFSCI 1430 at Pitt